gskinner/flutter_animate/README.md

 A performant library that makes it simple to add almost any kind of animated effect in Flutter.

-1. Pre-built effects, like fade, scale, slide, blur, shake, and shimmer
+1. Pre-built effects, like fade, scale, slide, blur, shake, shimmer, and color effects (saturation and tint).
 2. Easy custom effects
 3. Simplified animated builders
 4. Synchronized events